-

 The EY report comprises the views of over 2,750 board members, managers, and employees from 34 emerging markets which includes 100 professionals surveyed across India.

-"Organisations continue to remain vulnerable in conditions, with 78 per cent of respondents in India admitting that it is challenging to maintain their standards of integrity in periods of rapid change or difficult market conditions," the report said.
+"Organisations continue to remain vulnerable in volatile market conditions, with 78 per cent of respondents in India admitting that it is challenging to maintain their standards of integrity in periods of rapid change or difficult market conditions," the report said.

 "Amidst shifts in regulatory expectations and economic stress, 60 per cent of respondents from India said that regulators have taken action against their organisation for breaching integrity standards or regulations, compared to 38 per cent in emerging markets," it said.

-EY - India and Global Markets Leader for Forensic and Integrity Services, Arpinder Singh delved into the responses of and observed that with 67 per cent of large organisations in India, having reported issues of misconduct to or a whistle-blowing hotline, the percentage is likely to be similar if not significant in the Indian startup ecosystem.
+EY - India and Global Markets Leader for Forensic and Integrity Services, Arpinder Singh delved into the responses of Indian professionals and observed that with 67 per cent of large organisations in India, having reported issues of misconduct to management or a whistle-blowing hotline, the percentage is likely to be similar if not significant in the Indian startup ecosystem.

 "As Indian startups continue to grow, introducing strong corporate governance practices will go a long way in enhancing regulatory compliance, preventing fines and penalties and protecting assets and reputation.
 More and more new age companies must prioritise proper implementation of compliance structures as they can significantly help organisations drive long-term sustainable value," Singh said.